 Case Lubrication & Sizing

 Case sizing involves using the Co-Ax® Press to form a properly lubricated cartridge case through the interior of a resizing die.
 The sizing die’s interior is slightly larger than a new cartridge case.
 This resizing process returns the fired brass case to a size that will always allow it to fit back into a minimum-sized SAAMI chamber.

 - Select a Reloading Die – Choose the correct die that will help you achieve the best results.
-Forster Products manufactures three types of Bench Rest® sizing dies:
+Forster Products manufactures two types of Bench Rest® sizing dies:

 - Lube the Brass – This crucial step prevents cases from getting stuck in the reloading die.
 The best method is to lube each case with an oil-based lubricant, using your fingers.
 Too much lube is as troublesome as inadequate lube.

 - Resize and Deprime the Brass – Squeezes the cartridge case down to a smaller dimension, deprimes (remove the spent primer), and may expand the internal dimension of the case neck.